fufexan/nix-gaming/README.md

 Package              | Description
 ---------------------|---
-`osu-stable`         | osu! stable version `rocket-league`      | Rocket League from Epic Games `technic-launcher`   | Technic Launcher `winestreamproxy`    | Wine-Discord RPC
+`osu-lazer-bin`      | osu! lazer, extracted from the official AppImage `osu-stable`         | osu! stable version `rocket-league`      | Rocket League from Epic Games `technic-launcher`   | Technic Launcher `winestreamproxy`    | Wine-Discord RPC
 `wine-tkg`           | Wine optimized for games

+* `osu-lazer-bin` is an osu!lazer build that is extracted from official binary AppImage releases in order to preserve multiplayer functions.

 * `osu-stable` provides a script that installs/runs osu! automatically, in addition to a desktop entry.